Pixeval/homebrew-tap/README.md

 > [!TIP]
 > For Chinese users that have trouble downloading the cask, here is a @cn variant with a mirror:
-> `brew install --cask pixeval@cn`
+> `brew install --cask pixeval@cn`.
 > The mirror might not be available at all times and might distribute malware.
 Use it at your own risk.
 > Consider opening an issue if the mirror does not work anymore.

 ## Uninstall